 • 42mm to centre of the pin

 • screws supplied are 5/8″ no.3 countersunk brass wood screws – with plenty of spares.

 1 – smartHinge is not a quadrant hinge

 – but nevertheless stops the lid securely at exactly 92.5˚.
 At the heart of this innovative hinge is a beautifully conceived but simple hidden stop incorporated into the knuckle.
 And because there’s no separate stay to accommodate there’s no fussy, angled excavation under the hinge flaps, and no problems screwing in the back screw around the stay when you come to fit …

 2 – smartHinge isn’t L-shaped

-– doing away with this redundant legacy feature [only ever necessary on cheap hinges made from sheet material but doggedly perpetuated by certain ‘quality’ hinge manufacturers] means that no expensive template/setting up is needed and fitting is hugely facilitated.
+– this format of hinge allows us to finally do away with this redundant legacy feature – it was only ever necessary on cheap hinges made from sheet material, but inexplicably perpetuated by certain ‘quality’ hinge manufacturers, mentioning no names – Brusso!
+It means that no expensive template/setting up is needed and fitting is hugely facilitated.

 3 – smartHinge has a perfectly round knuckle